 Picking the top 10 must-see British butterflies is no easy task as the standard is remarkably high, even though only about 60 species grace our shores annually (including regular migrants).
 The truth is that our butterflies are remarkably emotive creatures, not least because they are essential elements of spring and summer sunshine.

-The following is my selection of the top 10 must-see British butterflies, including tips on when, where and how to see them.
+Here is our expert guide on where to see and how to identify 10 British butterfly species, including tips on when, where and how to see them.
 All places mentioned below allow full public access.

 Duke of Burgundy Hamearis lucina